-The Maritime Strategic Capabilities Agreement (MSCA) is a 15-year agreement between MOD and QinetiQ for the provision of a sustainable set of strategic capabilities, including both facilities and suitably qualified and experienced personnel (SQEP), that are fundamental to the acquisition and support of MOD Maritime Projects, in particular submarines.
+The Maritime Strategic Capability Agreement (MSCA) is a 15-year agreement between MOD and QinetiQ for the provision of a sustainable set of strategic capabilities, including both facilities and suitably qualified and experienced personnel (SQEP), that are fundamental to the acquisition and support of MOD Maritime Projects, in particular submarines.

 Our defence clients need confidence that the submarines they use are safe, affordable and effective.
 They test these issues during concept and detailed build and in service.
 However, submarines are built in small numbers, and it is crucial that the UK Ministry of Defence has the assurance that the capability will be maintained.